heig-vd-dai-course/heig-vd-dai-course/13-java-tcp-programming/COURSE_MATERIAL.md

 TCP is a transport protocol.
 It is used to transfer data between two applications.

-TCP is a connection-oriented protocol.
-This means that a connection must be established between the two applications before data can be exchanged.
+TCP is a connection-oriented protocol: a connection must be established between the two applications before data can be exchanged.

-TCP is a reliable protocol.
-This means that the data sent is guaranteed to be received by the other application.
+TCP is a reliable protocol: data sent is guaranteed to be received by the other application.

-TCP is a stream-oriented protocol.
-This means that the data is sent as a stream.
-There is no notion of message.

 A good analogy is to think of TCP as a phone call.
 You must first establish a connection with the other person before you can talk to them.
-Once the connection is established, you can talk to the other person.
-The other person will hear everything you say.
+Once the connection is established, you can talk to the other person and they will hear everything you say.

 With the help of port numbers, TCP allows multiple applications to communicate with each other on the same machine.

+TCP is a stream-oriented protocol: data is sent as a stream of bytes.
+The application must split the data into segments.
+Each segment is identified by a sequence number.

-Messages are sent from one application to another using sockets.
+Segments are sent from one application to another using sockets.
 A socket is identified by an IP address and a port number.

-In TCP, messages are called segments.
-A segment is a part of a message.
-A segment is identified by a sequence number.

 TCP segments are encapsulated in IP packets, called payloads.